-Alex Ragone transforms schools by empowering students, teachers, and parents to solve authentic problems in their communities and beyond.
-He brings 18 years of experience leading and teaching in independent schools in New York City.
+Alex Ragone transforms schools by empowering students, teachers, and parents to solve authentic problems in their community and beyond.
+Alex is the founding head of school at AltSchool Union Square where he led the founding team of educators in building a learner-centric environment, empowering students to “know who they are and uphold the highest standards of academics and character."
+He brings 20 years of experience leading and teaching in independent schools in New York City.
 Prior to AltSchool, he worked at City and Country School as their director of middle and upper school.

-Prior to AltSchool, Jaqi taught as a full inclusion educator at Brightworks and The Little School.
+Prior to AltSchool, Jaqi taught as a full inclusion educator at Brightworks and the Little School.
 She has also worked with Sensory Social Playgroups to foster self awareness, regulation strategies and pro-social skills in children.
-Jaqi received her B.A. in Sociology from San Francisco State University.
+Jaqi received her B.A. in sociology from San Francisco State University.
 She recently attended professional development workshops at Harvard’s Principal Center for New and Aspiring School Leaders and the Writing Institute at Teacher’s College Reading and Writing Project.

-Jordan is fluent in Swedish, has been playing classical violin for nearly 20 years and is an avid cyclist.
+Jordan is fluent in Swedish, has been playing classical violin for nearly 20 years, and is an avid cyclist.
 Now based in New York City, Jordan rides for InTandem, a nonprofit biking organization that uses tandem bikes to help the visually impaired stay active.

 Melody has been working as an educator for nearly a decade in various capacities as an experiential STEM teacher.
 Throughout her career, she has worked in museums, zoos, classrooms, and even in the backcountry, creating meaningful educational experiences for students.
 Through her career, Melody has led various STEM educational initiatives and teamed up with other New York City institutions to enrich the student experience.

 A former New York City Teaching Fellow, Melody previously worked for four years as a math and science educator in a Spanish and English dual-language middle school.
 She holds an M.S. in education and a certificate in bilingual education.
-Prior to joining AltSchool, she was a program leader for a Bogota-based outdoor education company and also worked as an after school program educator, a bicycle instructor, and as a trail crew leader leading conservation projects on the Appalachian Trail.
+Prior to joining AltSchool, she was a program leader for a Bogota-based outdoor education company and also worked as an after-school program educator, a bicycle instructor, and a trail crew leader leading conservation projects on the Appalachian Trail.

 “I am excited to be part of a large-scale effort to transform the educational experience.
 I look forward to creating many ‘ah-ha!’ moments throughout the year.”

-Prior to working as an educator in schools, Kenny worked at Lotus Development Corporation in Cambridge, Massachusetts and at Walt Disney Studios in Burbank, California.
+Prior to working as an educator in schools, Kenny worked at Lotus Development Corporation in Cambridge, Massachusetts, and at Walt Disney Studios in Burbank, California.
 He lives in Manhattan with his wife and two children.